 Set Your Price.
 Steamers come in a wide-range of prices.
 Determine your budget; you may have to make trade-offs when comparing features and prices.

 Performance Ratings.
 Research each model's performance rating on independent sites such as Amazon.com.
-Study how quickly each steamer heats up, its volume of steam output and its stability to prevent hot water spills and burns.
+Study how quickly each steamer heats up, the capacity of the water well, its volume of steam output and its stability to prevent hot water spills and burns.

 Features and Attachments.
 Review every model's attachments and features, like brushes, collapsible handles and heat and steam settings.

 Before working on any fabric, allow the steamer to heat completely.
-This will prevent sputtering of water before the steam appears.
-Test to be sure that you have a full head of steam.
+This will prevent sputtering of water that can leave marks before the steam appears.
+Test on a kitchen towel to be sure that you have a full head of steam.

 To use the steamer, touch the material lightly with the steam head and wrinkles will instantly vanish.
+This allows the steam to penetrate and relax the fibers of the material, thus removing the wrinkles.
 Do not directly touch velvet with the head of the clothes steamer.
-Some articles, such as silk, can be steamed better from the underside.
-This allows the steam to relax the fibers of the material, thus removing the wrinkles.
+Some fabrics, such as silk, should be steamed from the underside to prevent streaking or water marks.

 Never hold your hand directly in the steam.
 Burns can occur more quickly than you think.
 Keep it away from children.

 Never overfill your steamer or allow it to run dry which can damage the heating element.
 Keep the water container upright to prevent spills.
-Empty excess water before storing.
+Unplug the steamer and empty excess water before storing.

-The best way to keep your steamer in good working condition is to use only distilled water.
+The best way to keep your steamer in good working condition is to only use distilled water.
 This prevents lime scale and minerals from building up in the tank and in the steam outlets or jets.
-If you've used tap water, you probably need to clean the steamer often to keep it performing well and to prevent sputtering.
+If you have used tap water, you probably need to clean the steamer often to keep it performing well and to prevent sputtering.

 When the vinegar is gone, fill the tank with distilled water and allow that to heat completely.
-Shoot out all of the water.
+Shoot out all of that water into a sink.
 Refill with fresh distilled water and you are good to go.